TeamFAPS/PSVita-RE-tools/README.md

 physmem_dumper - by @xyzz
 ---
-A kernel plugin that dumps Non-Secure World (NS kernel + userland) memory using RAM physical range: from 0x40200000 to 0x5FD00000.
+A PSVita kernel plugin that dumps Non-Secure World (NS kernel + userland) memory using RAM physical range: from 0x40200000 to 0x5FD00000.

 See wiki for more information on PSVita's physical memory: https://wiki.henkaku.xyz/vita/Physical_Memory.